Martin Edwards: Manchester United

-After the failed sale the club's other directors persuaded Edwards to float the club on the stock market.
-This raised significant funds the majority for the existing shareholders such as Edwards.
+After the failed sale, the club's other directors persuaded Edwards to float the club on the stock market.
+This raised significant funds the majority for the existing shareholders, such as Edwards.
 Being a public company did not have the stabilising effect that was originally hoped for.
-The club has been subject to takeover proposals by Rupert Murdoch's BSkyB with Edwards reportedly agreeing to sell his stake for £98 million.
+The club was subject to takeover proposals by Rupert Murdoch's BSkyB, with Edwards reportedly agreeing to sell his stake for £98 million.
 Edwards gradually disposed of his equity in the club and resigned as Chief Executive in 2000, appointing Peter Kenyon as his successor.